Sarenne/starter-academic/content/event/conference-paper/index.md

 ---
-title: "It's not what you said, it's how you said it: discriminative perception of speech as a multichannel communication system"
+title: "It's not what you said, it's how you said it: discriminative perception of speech as a multichannel communication system EVENT"
 authors:
 - admin
 - Peter Bell